 The control of non-native and invasive species on the Refuge is proactive and receives high management priority.
 The likelihood of incidental damage to native species caused by eradication efforts must be determined before implementing IPM techniques.
 A cost-benefit analysis regarding effects to native species health and population plays a critical role in determining the most effective method to control invasive species with least harm to native species.
 Decisions to use particular tools and techniques and criteria for their use to control invasive species are based on numerous factors and considerations (e.g., the particular species being targeted, associated natural history characteristics, proximity to sensitive resources and non-target species, etc.).
 While the CCP provides overall direction and priority for the control of invasive species, naming specific treatments for the variety of possible problems would be premature.
 IPM is an interdisciplinary approach utilizing methods to prevent, eliminate, contain, and/or control pest species in concert with other management activities on refuge lands and waters to achieve wildlife and habitat management goals and objectives.
-Considering refuge objectives and the ecology of pest species, once a pest species population reaches a threshold, one or more methods would be selected that are feasible, efficacious, and most protective of non-target resources, including native species (fish, wildlife, and plants), Service personnel, Service-authorized agents, volunteers, and the public.
-Staff time and available funding will be considered when determining feasibility/practicality of various treatments.
+Considering refuge objectives and the ecology of pest species, once a pest species population reaches a threshold, one or more methods will be selected that are feasible, efficacious, and most protective of non-target resources, including native species (fish, wildlife, and plants), Service personnel, Service-authorized agents, volunteers, and the public.
+Staff time and available funding would be considered when determining feasibility/practicality of various treatments.
 Such methods may include lethal removal of individual animals when those methods do not pose a significant threat to non-target animals.

-11. Comment: Refuge management should use the principles of Early Detection Rapid Response (EDRR), which calls for regular monitoring for invasive plant species and rapid attack of species that pose a significant threat to key habitats.
-Support for the strategies intended to prevent the establishment or dominance of non-native Japanese eelgrass within the estuary.
+11. Comment: The Refuge should prioritize funds and effort towards effectively and quickly controlling existing or preventing new, invasive species on the Refuge.
+Refuge management should use the principles of Early Detection Rapid Response (EDRR), which calls for regular monitoring for invasive plant species and rapid attack of species that pose a significant threat to key habitats.

-Response: For Nestucca Bay NWR, the magnitude of pest problems is beyond the available capital resources to expect control or eradication during any single field season; therefore it is essential to prioritize treatment of infestations.
+Response: For Siletz Bay NWR, the magnitude of pest problems is beyond the available capital resources to expect control or eradication during any single field season; therefore it is essential to prioritize treatment of infestations.
 Some non-native species that are pervasive on refuge lands are the subject of long-term control efforts and will continue to be a high priority for refuge resources.
-Other non-native species, such as Japanese eelgrass, have not yet been reported on refuge lands but would represent a definite threat to refuge resources if found.
 The EDRR model will be used to find and verify the identity of new invasive species as early after entry as possible, when eradication and control are still feasible and less costly.
 The Service will embark on a systematic effort to eradicate, contain, or control newly discovered invasive species and isolated infestations of a previously established, non-native species, while the infestation is still localized.
-Regardless of whether the invasive species is well established or newly introduced, it will be essential that the refuge prioritize pre- and posttreatment monitoring, assessment of the successes and failures of treatments, and development of new approaches when proposed methods do not achieve desired outcomes.
+Regardless of whether the invasive species is well established or newly introduced, it will be essential that the Refuge prioritize pre- and post-treatment monitoring, assessment of the successes and failures of treatments, and development of new approaches when proposed methods do not achieve desired outcomes.